paukert/fit-ctu-bi-pa2/README.md

+# Engine for text based RPG (gamebook)
+Programming and Algorithmics 2 course at FIT CTU (2019/2020).

+Detailed description is written only in Czech.

-# Engine pro textové RPG
+## Engine pro textové RPG

 Autor: Lukáš Paukert